D4wnstar/aetherwisp/Theory of relativity/Spacetime.md

 2. **Timelike** ($I<0$): the events do not occur at the same time but may occur in the same place.
 There is always a valid Lorentz transformation to a frame in which they occur in the same place, for one can just travel from one to the other at speed $d/t<c$ to be there in time.
 As such, the events are *causally linked*, since a single observer can experience them in sequence, provided they travel sufficiently fast.
 There is however *no* transformation to have them happen at the same time.
 3. **Lightlike** ($I=0$): the events are technically causally linked (timelike) but only by something moving at the speed of light.
 Anything slower and they become spacelike.
 #### The light cone
 It's fair to have a hard time grasping what any of this means.
 Fortunately, we have a conventional way of drawing these concepts graphically in a figure known as a **Minkowski diagram**, which you can see below.
 It is a plot in space and time, drawn using 1D space to make a 2D plot.
-Any [[curve]] in this graph is a world line.
+Any [[Curve]] in this graph is a world line.

 ![[Diagram Light cone.svg|100%|center]]